Baston: History

+Baston Manor House is a 16th century structure which was altered and extended in the 17th, late 18th, late 19th and early 20th centuries.
+The manor house has been Grade II listed since 1952.
+Also listed are the Manor House's two sets of 18th century stables, one to the east (now a garage) and another to the west which is listed along with a granary.
+In the 19th century the Manor House was owned by Robert Marriott a noted horse-breeder who won many prizes at local agricultural shows, he lived there until 1876.
+The house was later bought by Francis Knipe in 1888 when he had 120 bullocks and 600 sheep.
+Over 300 blue rock pigeons were kept in the dovecote at the Manor House in past times, and were released for sport in the days before clay pigeon shooting.

 Like most places in Europe, Baston suffered from the plague.
 Some Baston plague victims are shown in burial lists.
 A possible plague burial was uncovered during the building of a corn dryer.

 The 'Baston Pig' was a name for the Lincolnshire Curly Coat pig.

 Governance

 Baston is served by a Parish Council, two District Councillors who represent Casewick Ward on South Kesteven District Council and a County Councillor representing Deepings West & Rural Division on Lincolnshire County Council.
-The current District Councillors elected in May 2011 and re-elected in 2015 are Kelham Cooke (Con) and Rosemary Trollope-Bellew (Con).
-The Lincolnshire County Councillor elected in 2017 is Rosemary Trollope-Bellew (Con).
+The current District Councillors elected in May 2023 are Vanessa Smith (Green) and Rosemary Trollope-Bellew (Con).
+The Lincolnshire County Councillor elected in 2021 is Ashley John Baxter (Ind).

 Geography

 Geographically, in the fen, the parish's northern boundary lies on the River Glen, beyond which is Thurlby.
 To the south is Langtoft and beyond King Street in the west is Greatford.

 Geology

 The parish lies on a fan of gravel from the Devensian glacial period, which spreads from the upland mouth of the valley of the River Welland, to the east of Stamford, Lincolnshire.
 There are two main forms of business in the parish: arable farming and gravel extraction.
 The flooded gravel pits subsequently lend themselves to development for leisure pursuits such as angling, birdwatching and watersports.
 The gravel was washed down from the tundra environment to the west and deposited in the periglacial lake, known as Lake Fenland, below the icy waters of which the site of Baston then lay.